RodZill4/material-maker/material_maker/doc/node_simple_sixteen_segment_display.rst

 * The *Diagonals Rotation* parameter controls the rotation of the four diagonal segments on the display.

-* the *Bevel* parameter controls the width of the edge of each segment.
+* The *Bevel* parameter controls the width of the edge of each segment.

+* The *Decimal Point* parameter toggles the decimal point on the display on or off, when the *Display Mode* is set to *Custom*

 Example images
 ++++++++++++++